David Shulman

 David Shulman (November 12, 1912 – October 30, 2004) was an American lexicographer and cryptographer.

-He contributed many early usages to the Oxford English Dictionary and is listed among "Readers and contributors from collections" for the second edition of the OED (1989).
-He felt most at home in the New York Public Library, undertaking his lexicographic research there and donating many valuable items to it.
-He described himself as "the Sherlock Holmes of Americanisms".
+Shulman contributed many early usages to the Oxford English Dictionary and is listed among "Readers and contributors from collections" for the 1989 second edition of the OED.
+He said that he felt most at home in the New York Public Library, undertaking his lexicographic research there and donating many valuable items to it.
+Shulman described himself as "the Sherlock Holmes of Americanisms".

-He was a member of the American Cryptogram Association since 1933, and was a champion Scrabble player.
+Shulman was a member of the American Cryptogram Association from 1933, and was a champion Scrabble player.
 At the age of 23 he wrote "Washington Crossing the Delaware," a 14-line sonnet in which every line is an anagram of the title.